gc-net/.github/profile/README.md

-# Lizzie Software Limited
+# Galaxy Computing Limited

-My goal is to grant content creators the ability to own their own platforms to share their content under their own terms.
+Our goal is to grant content creators the ability to own their own platforms to share their content under their own terms.
 No more middlemen taking cuts dictated by obscured or hidden terms, conglomerates deciding how your content is shared and managed -
 All this power should be put in the hands of the creator.
-And that's why I created [Gaia](<https://gaia.genesiscomputing.uk>).
+And that's why we created [Gaia](<https://gaia.genesiscomputing.uk>).

 ## What is Gaia?